-Here’s the key point: if you have the time, knowledge, and desire necessary to invest in individual stocks the right way, we absolutely encourage you to do it.
+Here’s the key point: if you have the time, knowledge, and desire necessary to invest in individual shares the right way, we absolutely encourage you to do it.

-If not, there’s absolutely nothing wrong with building a portfolio of low-cost ETFs and mutual funds to take the stock-picking challenge out of the equation.
+If not, there’s nothing wrong with building a portfolio of low-cost ETFs and mutual funds to take the share-picking challenge out of the equation.

-In fact, Warren Buffett said that the best way for the majority of investors to get exposure to the stock market is through low-cost passive index funds.
+In fact, Warren Buffett said that the best way for the majority of investors to get exposure to the share market is through low-cost passive index funds.

-With that in mind, if you decide that you’re better suited to invest in stocks through funds, here are a few things you need to know.
+With that in mind, if you decide that you’re better suited to invest in shares through funds, here are a few things you need to know.

 Mutual funds vs ETFs

-There are two main categories of funds you can use to invest in the stock market — mutual funds and exchange-traded funds, or ETFs.
+There are two main categories of funds you can use to invest in the share market — mutual funds and exchange-traded funds, or ETFs.

 A mutual fund is an investment vehicle that involves a bunch of investors pooling their money to invest for a common purpose.

-For example, investors might contribute $100 million to a “large-cap growth” mutual fund, and the fund’s managers would then take that money and build a portfolio of stocks that meet that description.
+For example, investors might contribute $100 million to a ‘large-cap growth’ mutual fund.
+The fund’s managers would then take that money and build a portfolio of shares that meet that description.

-You can invest in a mutual fund through your broker, but you invest a set dollar amount, and mutual fund transactions only take place once per day.
+You can invest in a mutual fund through your broker, but this involves a set dollar amount and mutual fund transactions take place only once per day.
 In other words, if you choose to invest $5,000 in a certain mutual fund, you would place your order and the broker would fill the order after the share market closed for the day.